How Does The U.S. Navy Handle Data Destruction In Hampton Roads, VA?

-A: The Navy typically uses the DLA DRMO process for disposing of retired IT equipment.
-We have helped organizations such as NAVFAC dispose of heavy equipment such as copy machines and large printers that are difficult to retire and recycle properly.
+A: The Navy typically handles data destruction by using the DLA DRMO process for disposing of retired IT equipment.
+We’ve helped organizations such as NAVFAC dispose of heavy equipment such as copy machines and large printers that are difficult to retire and recycle properly.
 Documentation is extremely important to our Navy customers and we provide reporting that lists the serial numbers and manufacturer of every piece of equipment along with a certificate of recycling.

 Classified hard drives and devices are handled in a similar manner as unclassified drives but must remain in the possession of an authorized Navy representative throughout the process until the storage devices are degaussed in our NSA-evaluated equipment before being shredded.
 Solid State hard drives, cell phones, and tablets must be shredded to a 2mm particle size to meet NSA requirements and we have equipment with that capability.
 Late-model cell phones and tablets need to be disassembled before microshredding to remove the batteries which we can do on-site to maintain security protocols.